Ben Roberts-Smith: Public perceptions

 Prior to the publication of war crimes and domestic violence allegations, Roberts-Smith was widely regarded as one of Australia's most admired and highly decorated soldiers.
 He was considered a national hero.
 Roberts-Smith was the Fremantle Football Club's number-one ticket holder for the 2012 to 2015 Australian Football League seasons.
 In 2013, he was named Australian Father of the Year by The Shepherd Centre, a not-for-profit charitable organisation.
 In 2014, Roberts-Smith was made deputy chair for Tony Abbott's mental health advisory committee.

 The combat uniform Roberts-Smith wore during the battle in Afghanistan for which he was awarded the Victoria Cross is displayed at the Australian War Memorial.
 The Memorial also commissioned a 2014 painting of him, Michael Zavros's Pistol Grip.
 From 2014 to 2017, Roberts-Smith served as Chair of the National Australia Day Council, a social enterprise owned by the Australian Government.
 His voice, alongside others, was featured on Australian country singer Lee Kernaghan's 2015 track "Lest We Forget" from the album Spirit of the Anzacs.
 The National Portrait Gallery commissioned a photographic portrait of him by Julian Kingma in 2018.

-During defamation proceedings against newspapers and journalists, Roberts-Smith said that after the publications of the allegations against him, that he lost approximately $475,000 worth of speaking engagements.
+Roberts-Smith said that after the allegations against him were published he lost approximately $475,000 worth of speaking engagements.
 He had been offered a partnership at consulting firm PwC; however, after he had informed them of the allegations, the job had not proceeded.
-When his civil action was dismissed in June 2023, Justice Besanko found that Roberts-Smith's "reputation has been lowered so far ... that two unproven allegations of battlefield murder weren't enough to defame him" Besanko upheld that he had "disgraced his country Australia and the Australian army by his conduct as a member of the SASR in Afghanistan".
+When his civil action was dismissed in June 2023, Justice Besanko found that Roberts-Smith's "reputation has been lowered so far ... that two unproven allegations of battlefield murder weren't enough to defame him", and that he had "disgraced his country Australia and the Australian army by his conduct as a member of the SASR in Afghanistan".

-Masters book controversy

-In July 2023, Chris Masters published a book detailing the allegations of war crimes and later defamation lawsuit.
-A committee of the Australian War Memorial selected the book for award of a major prize.
-The council of the Memorial overruled the selection, stating that the committee had not applied recently updated criteria.
-Masters and others involved criticised the retrospective change which disqualified his book.
-However, the council defended its decision with support from prime minister Anthony Albanese.

-Following the council's decision, Masters was also disinvited from delivering the annual C. E. W. Bean military history lecture for 2026.
-In early November, however, the organisers of the lecture, Minders of Tuggeranong Homestead, reinvited Masters to give the lecture, which he will now give at a school in the ACT.
+Roberts-Smith's arrest and prosecution has generally divided opinion along existing political and cultural lines.
+Former prime ministers John Howard and Tony Abbott have both defended him publicly.
+Howard described him as the "modern personification of the Anzac tradition".
+Abbott said the rules of engagement in Afghanistan had been overly restrictive and that combat actions should not be judged by civilian standards.
+One Nation senator Pauline Hanson has voiced continuing support.
+Support for Roberts-Smith has extended to figures on the far right.
+Not all conservative figures have backed him unconditionally.
+Liberal Party politician Andrew Hastie, who had testified against Roberts-Smith during the defamation trial, said that no one was above the law.
+Columnist Andrew Bolt challenged Roberts-Smith's supporters directly.
+He asked them to consider the specific nature of the allegations, including the killing of unarmed and injured prisoners.